Heavy Periods Excessive Bleeding

 I have not tested these probiotics for women with heavy bleeding but I will make it an option for patients to try next time in the absence of any obvious allergy in the gut.

 1. To stop heavy bleeding, use topical Natural Progesterone.
+You may use 30 mg in the morning and 30 mg at night, topically.

 2. Use ONLY the recommended products on our product list that are devoid of xenoestrogens.
 I have been developing this recommended product list since 2010.
 I looked through 500 shampoos and could only find 3 shampoos that were acceptable.
 Buy any product from us, and you will get a booklet of recommended products that are safe to use.